19/3/2004 -- Of piano songs and Wodehouse-speak

 There was a sort of a bash at the end of the concert,

-was in a dilemma whether to follow the main concert group, who went to carlton hotel,
+was in a dilemma whether to follow the main concert group,

 or the people fr my batch, who went to kopitiam.